- Coming to UF Health

 For more information or to make an appointment at Shands Sports Performance Center at UF Orthopaedics and Sports Medicine Institute, call 352-273-7117.

-Call 1-855-4UF-HEALTH to find the nearest specialist in your area, be transferred to a new appointment scheduler or find out what medical services are available to you through the University of Florida and Shands health care.
+Call 1-855-4UF-HEALTH to find the nearest specialist in your area, be transferred to a new appointment scheduler or find out what medical services are available to you through the University of Florida and UF Health Shands.

 Outpatient Pharmacy Services

-There are three pharmacies located at Shands at UF for your convenience.
+There are three pharmacies located at UF Health for your convenience.
 The pharmacies operate like other community pharmacies.
 Most major prescription plans are accepted and prices are competitive with community pharmacies.
 Payment is due at the time of service and can’t be added to your hospital bill.

-A prescription mail service is available at the Shands Medical Plaza pharmacy only.
+A prescription mail service is available at the UF Health Shands Medical Plaza pharmacy only.
 Patients can request refills, update information or contact pharmacy management by contacting the pharmacy directly.

 Located next to the Atrium